 Daisy Dickinson is a London-based director/visual artist whose work involves experimental short film, music video, projected installation and live visual performance.
-She is one half of audio/visual collaboration Adrena Adrena with drummer E-da Kazuhisa (Boredoms, Seefeel) and M a t e k o i with Maxim Barron (Toy, Patent Saints) as well as working on AV shows with other artists such as Samuel Kerridge & Taylor Burch, Yuko Araki, Toy, Snapped Ankles, Grimm Grimm, Seefeel and the HAHA Sounds Collective.
+She is one half of audio/visual collaboration Matekoi with Maxim Barron and Adrena Adrena with drummer E-da Kazuhisa (Boredoms), as well as working on live AV shows with other artists such as Samuel Kerridge, Nuha Ruby Ra, Yuko Araki, Toy, Seefeel, Grimm Grimm, Snapped Ankles and The Comet is Coming.
 Dickinson’s visuals have been described as ‘magmatic and sulphurous, cosmological and transcendental, drawing attention to the wonder of the earth and our sensuality on it’.

-Her shorts films have been screened at festivals such as The BFI London Film Festival, London Short Film Festival, Raindance Film Festival, Edinburgh Film Festival, Encounters Short Film Festival, among others and her installation work has shown at venues such as the ICA, The Tate Modern, Shepherd's Bush Empire, The Roundhouse and Village Underground in London, CERN in Geneva and Kraftwerk at Berlin Atonal Festival, as well as completing audio-visual tours across the UK, Europe, Japan and Taiwan.
+Her shorts films have been screened at festivals such as The BFI London Film Festival, London Short Film Festival, Raindance Film Festival, Edinburgh Film Festival, Encounters Short Film Festival, among others and her installation work has shown at venues such as The ICA, Cafe Oto, Fold, Village Underground, Shepherd's Bush Empire and Somerset House in London, CERN in Geneva and festivals such as Berlin Atonal, Glastonbury, Supernormal, Houghton and End of the road, as well as audio-visual tours across the UK, Europe, Japan and Taiwan.

 Winner of Sony Entertainment’s Bass Music Awards 2014